-Provisional Admission indicates that a student's undergraduate GPA (Grade Point Average) is between 2.25 and 2.749 for Master of Business and Education students.
+Provisional Admission indicates that a student's undergraduate GPA (Grade Point Average) is less than 2.75 for Master of Business and Education students.
 The provisional qualification is lifted if a student achieves a grade of "B" or better in EACH of their first two courses.
 Not all programs accept provisional admission.
 See specific program requirements for details.